omerdemirci44/blg202e-numerical-methods/README.md

 Python solutions for the **Numerical Methods in Computer Engineering (BLG202E)** course,
 completed at Istanbul Technical University during the 2022–2023 academic year.

-The codes are written with **clear English comments** for readability and reuse.

 ## Contents
 - **HW1**
   - Convert rational numbers to binary (exact + repeating detection)